cynthiazhang98/cse15l-lab-reports/labReport5.md

 ```
 #### 3) `-mtime`
 `find /path/to/search -mtime +7` - find files modified more than 7 days ago
+It's usefull when you want to find a file that you were working on a while ago.
 ```
 [cs15lwi23auy@ieng6-201]:skill-demo1-data:388$ find ./written_2 -mtime -1
 ./written_2